Sciroccogti/LDPC-with-SIMD/README.md

-# LPDC-with-SIMD
+# LDPC-with-SIMD

-LPDC with SIMD.
+LDPC with SIMD.

 ## Environment